Graham Greene: Writing style and themes

 The novels often portray the dramatic struggles of the individual soul from a Catholic perspective.
-Greene was criticised for certain tendencies in an unorthodox direction—in the world, sin is omnipresent to the degree that the vigilant struggle to avoid sinful conduct is doomed to failure, hence not central to holiness.
+Greene was criticised for certain tendencies in an unorthodox direction—for example, the implication that Scobie in The Heart of the Matter, by deliberately causing his own damnation, sacrifices himself for others and thereby sanctifies his sins.
 His friend and fellow Catholic Evelyn Waugh attacked that as a revival of the Quietist heresy.
 This aspect of his work also was criticised by the theologian Hans Urs von Balthasar, as giving sin a mystique.
 Greene responded that constructing a vision of pure faith and goodness in the novel was beyond his talents.
 Praise of Greene from an orthodox Catholic point of view by Edward Short is in Crisis Magazine, and a mainstream Catholic critique is presented by Joseph Pearce.

 Catholicism's prominence decreased in his later writings.
-The supernatural realities that haunted the earlier work declined and were replaced by a humanistic perspective, a change reflected in his public criticism of orthodox Catholic teaching.
+The supernatural preoccupations of the earlier work declined and were replaced by a humanistic perspective, a change reflected in his public criticism of orthodox Catholic teaching.

 In his later years, Greene was a strong critic of American imperialism and sympathised with the Cuban leader Fidel Castro, whom he had met.
 Years before the Vietnam War, he prophetically attacked the idealistic but arrogant beliefs of The Quiet American, whose certainty in his own virtue kept him from seeing the disaster he inflicted on the Vietnamese.
-In Ways of Escape, reflecting on his Mexican trip, he complained that Mexico's government was insufficiently left-wing compared with Cuba's.
-In Greene's opinion, "Conservatism and Catholicism should be ... impossible bedfellows".
+In Ways of Escape, reflecting on a Mexican trip, he criticised Mexico's government for "making a hypocritical pretence of supporting Cuba" while simultaneously feeding intelligence on visitors to the American authorities.
+In the 1930s he was already praising Ignazio Silone for his attempt to reconcile the social messages of Catholicism and Marxism; in Greene's opinion, "Conservatism and Catholicism should be ... impossible bedfellows".

-In 1949, when the New Statesman held a contest for parodies of Greene's writing style, he submitted an entry under the name "N. Wilkinson" and won second prize.
-His entry comprised the first two paragraphs of a novel, apparently set in Italy, The Stranger's Hand: An Entertainment.
-Greene's friend Mario Soldati, a Piedmontese novelist and film director, believed it had the makings of a suspense film about Yugoslav spies in postwar Venice.
+In May 1949, the New Statesman held a contest for parodies of Greene's writing style: he himself submitted an entry under the name "N. Wilkinson", and took second place.
+Greene's entry comprised the first two paragraphs of a novel, apparently set in Italy, The Stranger's Hand: An Entertainment.
+Greene's friend, the film director Mario Soldati, believed it had the makings of a suspense film about Yugoslav spies in postwar Venice.
 Upon Soldati's prompting, Greene continued writing the story as the basis for a film script.
 Apparently he lost interest in the project, leaving it as a substantial fragment that was published posthumously in The Graham Greene Film Reader (1993) and No Man's Land (2005).
-A script for The Stranger's Hand was written by Guy Elmes on the basis of Greene's unfinished story, and filmed by Soldati in 1954.
+A script for The Stranger's Hand was written by Guy Elmes on the basis of Greene's unfinished story, and filmed by Soldati.
 In 1965, Greene again entered a similar New Statesman competition pseudonymously, and won an honourable mention.